-As a hub of learning, teaching, and thinking among a community of formerly incarcerated people in New York City, the Harlem microcollege will provide a broad foundational education for students who aspire to careers in advocacy or lives of robust civic agency.
+As a hub of learning, teaching, and thinking among a community of formerly incarcerated people in New York City, the Harlem Microcollege provides a broad foundational education for students who aspire to careers in advocacy or lives of robust civic agency.

 Arts, Sciences, and Advocacy

 At the Bard Microcollege for Just Community Leadership, advocacy and leadership development are at the heart of the curriculum.
 Effective advocacy for social change requires a grounding in the complex systems–historical, anthropological, political–that bring about injustice.
 Thus, students at the Harlem Microcollege can expect to explore the history of labor struggles and civil rights movements, critical race theory, economic theory, and the sociology of mass incarceration.

 At the same time, Bard College does not view the arts or humanities as luxuries.
 The college fervently believes that all students, even passionate activists and those focused on advancing their careers, have the right to study a broad range of disciplines, and to follow their personal curiosity into fields they may not have known they would love.
 In many ways that freedom is the meaning of the liberal arts (liberal, from the Latin liber, meaning “free”), and it should not be the province of a privileged few.

 Therefore, students at the Harlem Microcollege study everything college students study at liberal arts institutions the world over: literature, philosophy, anthropology, art, science, writing, mathematics, sociology, economics, history, and more.

 Sample courses offered at Bard Microcolleges include:

 - Neoliberalism and Its Critics